 At Trehaus, a village has sprung up organically.
 When we first started, we wanted to create a community where maternity transitioners and parents could come together to seek out learning and child-minding options for their children while exploring the possibility of pursuing their career or starting a business.
 And at the same time have working parents embrace a progressive proposition of bringing their child to work.

-While we have positioned ourselves to be offering these possibilities, what has happened six months later is that a village – a comprehensive support system – has naturally emerged even without us engineering it.
+While we have positioned ourselves to be offering these possibilities, what has happened organically is that a village – a comprehensive support system – has naturally emerged even without us engineering it.

 Just recently, I learned that a few of our members with kids the same age spent the weekend together over a play date, dinner and coffee.
 Last month, when I mentioned in passing that my domestic helper was on home leave, one fellow mum who was a resident in our space cooked extra mac and cheese for my three kids the next day and even offered to cook more the next time so I could freeze portions for my kids’ dinner.
 Children as young as six months get dropped off at the Kids Atelier for facilitated play with educators who engage in exciting conversations with them, and the community gathers often at the pantry to exchange pointers on a range of topics: so far I’ve heard talk about weaning, breastmilk supply, recommended pediatricians, places to buy organic produce, feet growth and sleeping habits over lunch and water breaks.